 Yet to get the best results, your copy and design should really be done together.
 Or, if you have to pick one to do first, go with the copy.

 Why?
 It’s far easier to get a perfect pair of trousers tailored to fit your specific body type, style, and height than it is to buy off the shelf.
-Not only will you feel good about yourself when they fit just right, but the trousers will look awesome, too.

 When you get great copy working with design, you’re letting both parts shine ✨

-Ok, let’s be real.
-I’m a website copywriter, so of course I consider the copy an essential part of the overall website.
 Now, before any designers come at me, I’m not in any way talking down the design process.
-But what I do want to highlight is in a world where more people are aware of good design, they often approach this first.
+But what I do want to highlight is that in a world where more people are aware of good design, they often approach this first.

 This is why I’m here to explain why starting with the website copywriting is good for everyone involved in your new site.
 You want the best outcome for your new website, and so do I.